oliverjam/jaredhill-v2/src/work/bo/bo.md

 ### Iterations to the conceptual model

-To address the conceptual model challenges from the last test, as well as create overarching motifs to simplify the experience (an early goal for the design team), I created a walkthrough of the process from goal-setting to savings growth:
+To address the conceptual model challenges from the last test, as well as create overarching visual symbols to simplify the experience (an early goal for the design team), I created a walkthrough of the process from goal-setting to savings growth:

 <light-box @src="https://cdn-images-1.medium.com/max/2298/1*Um_TGakYTcoEHiojqxILzA.jpeg"></light-box>